jimsmart/grobotstxt/README.md

 - Minor language-specific cleanups

 As per the original library, we include a small standalone binary, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
+Ours is called `icanhasrobot`.

 ## Installation

-### Package grobotstxt for developers
+### For developers

-Install the package (if you are not using modules):
+Get the package (only needed if not using modules):

 ```bash
 $ go get github.com/jimsmart/grobotstxt
 ```

-Use the package within your code:
+Use the package within your code (see examples below):

 ```go
 import "github.com/jimsmart/grobotstxt"
 ```

-### Executable tool icanhasrobot for webmasters
+### For webmasters

 Assumes Go is installed, and its environment is already set up.

-Fetch and install the package:
+Fetch the package:

 ```bash
 $ go get github.com/jimsmart/grobotstxt